Pete Carroll: Reactions

-Seattle Seahawks (2010–2024)
+Seattle Seahawks (2010–2023)

 After the Seattle Seahawks fired head coach Jim L. Mora after the 2009 season, Carroll was rumored to be in the running for the job.
 On January 8, 2010, it was reported that Carroll was about to be hired as head coach of the Seahawks; the two parties were hammering out "minor details" in the pending contract.
 According to the Los Angeles Times, Carroll was "close to reaching an agreement with the Seattle Seahawks on Friday evening."
 On the morning of January 9, 2010, Carroll reportedly came to agreement with the Seahawks on a five-year contract that would appoint him as head coach.
 He was officially hired as the Seahawks' head coach on January 11.

+Beginnings and first playoff win: 2010–2011

-He was also named executive vice president of football operations, effectively making him the Seahawks' general manager as well.
+When initially named as Seahawks head coach, Carroll was also named executive vice president of football operations, effectively making him the Seahawks' general manager.
 While the Seahawks had a general manager in John Schneider, he served mainly in an advisory role to Carroll, who had the final say in football matters.

-Beginnings and first playoff win: 2010–2011
+Carroll and Schneider would be involved in every draft for the Seahawks, and Carroll was given veto power over Schneider's moves.

-In his first season, Carroll almost completely overturned the Seahawks roster, totaling over 200 transactions in the course of only one season, including trading for running back Marshawn Lynch from the Buffalo Bills after three games.
+In his debut season, Carroll led a completely overhauled Seahawks roster of his liking, totaling over 200 transactions in the course of a single year.
+This included trading for running back Marshawn Lynch from the Buffalo Bills after three games.
 These moves paved the way for a 4–2 start to the 2010 season.
 Although Seattle faltered through the latter half of the season, the team beat their NFC West division rival St. Louis Rams in the final week of the regular season for the division championship, becoming the first 7–9 team in NFL history to win a division title.
-Carroll made even more history as the Seahawks later upset the reigning Super Bowl Champions New Orleans Saints by a score of 41–36 during the wild-card round of the playoffs, Lynch and the famed Beast Quake run.
+Carroll made even more history as the Seahawks later upset the reigning Super Bowl Champions New Orleans Saints by a score of 41–36 during the wild-card round of the playoffs, with Lynch executing the "Beast Quake" run.
 The following week at Soldier Field in Chicago, Illinois, they then fell to the Chicago Bears, whom they had defeated earlier in the season, in the Divisional Round by a score of 35–24.

 In 2011, Carroll again coached the Seahawks to a 7–9 record, but it was not enough to secure a playoff spot due to the ascendance of Carroll's old college rival coach Jim Harbaugh and division rival San Francisco 49ers, who finished with a 13–3 record.
 It was the first season the Seahawks had a starting quarterback other than Matt Hasselbeck in over a decade.